NSC Alliance Bylaws

 Quorum.
 A quorum at a meeting of the Board of Directors shall consist of a majority of that Board.
 The act of a majority of the Directors voting at a meeting at which there is a quorum shall be the act of the Board of Directors.
 In cases where a vote of the Board is necessary away from a meeting, a vote of the Board may be taken in pre-arranged and timely way by the Secretary at the direction of the President, by electronic or written means.

 The Board of Directors is authorized to alter the terms of newly created directorships resulting from an increase in the number of directors to less than a three-year term for purposes of ensuring that no more than one-third of the Directors-At-Large rotate off the Board in any one year.
-No more than two consecutive terms will be allowed for Directors-At-Large.
+No more than three consecutive terms will be allowed for Directors-At-Large.
 Terms of office will normally extend from the close of the Annual Meeting, although should no Annual Meeting be held for any reason, the Board may modify this date such that does not substantially affect the term of office.

 Resignation.
 Any Director may resign at any time by delivering written notice of such resignation to the Secretary, and such resignation shall become effective upon receipt by the Secretary of the date specified herein.
 Failure to attend three consecutive meetings without the approval of the President shall be deemed to be a resignation.